jfnavarro/hla_pipeline/README.md

 The gene counts values are computed with featureCounts.
 The pipeline will also perform HLA predictions with arcasHLA.

-**merge_resuls.py** combines results from 1 or several runs of the exome and rna-seq pipelines in order to generate an unified Excel sheet with useful information where variants are filtered by certain criterias.
+**merge_resuls.py** combines results from 1 or several runs of the exome and/or rna-seq pipelines in order to generate an unified table with useful information where variants are filtered by certain criterias.

-**mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the exome and rna-seq pipeline and output a list of predicted MHCs using the most common alleles for each HLA class 1.
+**mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the exome and/or rna-seq pipeline and output a list of predicted MHCs using the most common alleles for each HLA class 1.

 Each tool/pipeline uses a command line interface with parameters which